e-nzym3/blog/content/en/posts/iot-router_belkin-N450/index.md

 <div style="text-align:center"><img src="img4.png"></div>

 I then decided to trace the TX pin around the board using my multimeter set to continuity testing.
 Its first stop was the R363 resistor, but then, due to the silkscreen, it was hard to say where the trace went next.
-So through brute force, I found where the TX pad connects to the SOC.
+So through brute force, I found where the TX pad connects to on the SOC.
 Then I did the same with the RX pin and found it connected to the SOC here:

 <div style="text-align:center"><img src="img5.png"></div>